 I shake my head.
-“Mates will do just alright for now, and I know you love the way I brew them.”
+“Mate will do just alright for now, and I know you love the way I brew it.”

 She giggles playfully.

 “Maybe I should continue preparing myself for my phonetics exam tomorrow.
-I'm really lost with this thing called transcriptions.”
+This is clearly eating me up.”